 Basis of presentation: The financial statements have been prepared using the accrual method of accounting.
 The Organization is required to report information regarding its financial position and activities according to two classes of net assets that are based upon the existence or absence of donor restrictions: net assets with donor restrictions and net assets without donor restrictions.
 Support that is restricted by the donor is however, reported as an increase in net assets without donor restrictions if the restriction expires or is otherwise satisfied in the reporting period in which the support is recognized.
-All other donor-restricted support is reported as an increase in net assets with donor restrictions.
-When a restriction expires or is otherwise satisfied, net assets with donor restrictions are reclassified to net assets without donor restrictions and presented as "net assets released from restriction" in the accompanying statement of activities.
+All other donor-restrictions or is otherwise satisfied, net assets with donor restrictions are reclassified to net assets without donor restrictions are reclassified to net assets without donor restrictions and presented as "net assets released from restriction" in the accompanying statement of activities.